 Give Back - Feel Good

 Strong communities are built on the efforts of those who give back.
 As a member of the local and global community, UON strives to instill the quality of civic engagement in all our graduates and staff to give back where they can.

-Volunteering provides opportunities for the community to engage with the University and utilise our strongest resource – our students and staff.
+Volunteering provides opportunities for the community to engage with the University and utilise our strongest resource – our students and staff and dedicated community members.
 Whether you can give an hour or a whole semester, we have flexible options to suit your lifestyle.

 Engage with students as they strengthen their leadership skills in this global-facing program.
 Help them achieve the Six Agilities that will prepare them for the future work force.